lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 }
 ```

 **User ID** is used to identify users in your application.
 This project uses device ID(IDFV) as **User ID**.
-If there isn’t the user which has the user ID, JIVER will create the user with the ID.
+If there isn’t the user which has the user ID, JIVER will generate the user with the ID.

 Querying channels supports a pagination.
 Let’s implement the pagination.